alxfed/random/linnik.md

 X = X1 +X2       (0.1)

 Problem: given a random variable X, characterize the set of all its components as thoroughly as possible.

 If the condition that Xl and X 2 be independent is dropped, the problem becomes meaningless, since then Xl may be chosen arbitrarily and (0.1) will hold with X2 = X - Xl.
-The independence condition may impose considerable re- strictions on the form of the components.
-Thus, it follows from the above-men- tioned result of Cramer that all the components of a normal variable are normal.
+The independence condition may impose considerable restrictions on the form of the components.
+Thus, it follows from the above-mentioned result of Cramer that all the components of a normal variable are normal.

 Ju.V.
 Linnik, I.V.
 Ostrovskii, __*Decomposition of Random Variables and Vectors*__, American Mathematical Society, 1977